 -I'm just throwing it out there, Poison Ivy & Sumac could be a problem for some players.

--Navigation could be a little tricky.
+-Navigation could be a little tricky for first timers.
 I didn't have too much of problem, of course I took a picture of the course map with my phone.
 This could be easily remedied by adding an arrow that shows the location of the the next teepad on the Tee signs.
 Once you've played the course, navigation is easy to remember.

 Other Thoughts: Wildwood Park is a landmark Disc Golf Course.
 It was built in 1980, and was the 6th course built in Iowa.
 Many a tournament has been played here, and is synonymous with the City of Ottumwa.
 Even though it's not the most challenging course, It is still a fun course to play, and have a good time playing with friends.
 The PDGA frequently hosts tournaments at Wildwood park.
 There are 2 other courses nearby(Indian Hills and Memorial Park), which can make a trip to Ottumwa a worthwhile venture.
-I try to make it to Wildwood everytime I'm in town for a visit.
+Now that I work in Ottumwa, I play here quite a bit.

 For your GPS: According to Google Maps the approximate address is: